 Loch Ard Gorge is a spectacular setting, a cosy protected enclave with soft sand, surrounded by the powerful cliffs and an ever-changing magical gateway to the ocean.
 It is an iconic location perfectly matched to provide the ultimate natural theatre for The Tempest.

-These are some special notes for performances at Loch Ard Gorge please read all the details below so you can be fully informed and prepared beforehand.
+These are some special notes for performances at Loch Ard Gorge.
+You will also receive an email with additional information once you have booked your tickets, please read all the details below and the email, so you can be fully informed and prepared beforehand.

 Loch Ard Venue Details:

 No chairs are permitted.
 Please be aware this location is accessible only via a stairway of approximately 70 narrow steps, unfortunately this may not be suitable for all, however we do have other locations within our tour which might suit those with mobility concerns, see our website events page for options.

 Australia Day Weekend 26 & 27January - Special Arrangements